Death of Susan Moore: Admission to Indiana University Health North Hospital

 Moore tested positive for COVID-19 on November 29, 2020, and was admitted to IU Health North Hospital for care.
-On December 4, 2020 she shared a video to Facebook where she recorded her experience of medical care there.
-In it she described how white doctors refused her pain medication, which she said "...made me feel like I was a drug addict".
-She also recalled in the video how she had to beg for treatment with the anti-viral drug remdesivir, used to treat COVID-19 patients not on a ventilator, in addition to begging for a CT scan.
-She reported that a white doctor said, “You’re not even short of breath”, which she said she was.
-In the video she stated that: “I put forth and maintain, if I was white, I wouldn’t have to go through that ..
-This is how Black people get killed, when you send them home, and they don’t know how to fight for themselves.”
+On December 4, 2020, she shared a video to Facebook, in which she described how white doctors refused her pain medication, which she said "...made me feel like I was a drug addict".
+She also recalled begging for treatment with the anti-viral drug remdesivir, used to treat COVID-19 patients not on a ventilator, in addition to begging for a CT scan.
+She reported that a white doctor said, "You're not even short of breath", although she was at the time.
+In the video she stated that: "I put forth and maintain, if I was white, I wouldn't have to go through that ..
+This is how Black people get killed, when you send them home, and they don't know how to fight for themselves."

 On December 7, 2020, Moore was discharged from IUHNH.